-- (i) urge the Federal Ministry of Power through its Agency the Transmission Company of Nigeria (TCN) to ensure the provision of Fund for the Construction of 330/132/33KVA 2x150MVA, 2x60MVA Transmission Substation at Anyigha in 2024 Budget Estimates; and - (ii) mandate Committees on Power and Appropriation (when Constituted) to ensure compliance. - 4.
-Need to Investigate the delay in Capturing and Payment for Nnamdi Azikiwe University Workers and other Nigerians in the Integrated Payroll and Personal Information System (IPPIS):
+- urge the Federal Ministry of Power through its Agency the Transmission Company of Nigeria (TCN), to ensure the provision of Fund for the Construction of 330/132/33KVA 2x150MVA, 2x60MVA Transmission Substation at Anyigba in 2024 Budget Estimates; and - (ii) mandate the Committees on Power, and Appropriation (when constituted) to ensure compliance (Hon.
+Abdullahi Ibrahim Halims Ankpa/Omala/Olamaboro Federal Constituency).